gautamkrishnar/socli/README.md

 ### 💥 How to Contribute ?
 If you are willing to contribute to SoCLI project, you are awesome!
-Just follow the steps given the [CONTRIBUTING.md](https://github.com/gautamkrishnar/socli/blob/master/CONTRIBUTING.md) 😃
+Just follow the steps given in [CONTRIBUTING.md](https://github.com/gautamkrishnar/socli/blob/master/CONTRIBUTING.md) 😃

 ## Maintainers